thestippe/thestippe.github.io/_posts/2023-08-11-beta-binom.md

 count the number of dead and alive cells in your yeast by hand.
 Because of this, often the estimate is done with small samples, and due to this it is important to quantify the uncertainties in your estimate.
-Unfortunately, most home-brew textbook will only give you very poor models to estimate the yeast viability, and you may get fooled by your count and think that you are working with a good yeast while you simply overestimated the yeast viability.
+Unfortunately, most home-brew textbooks will only give you very poor models to estimate the yeast viability, and you may get fooled by your count and think that you are working with a good yeast while you simply overestimated the yeast viability.
 If you want to know more about how to experimentally count the yeast cells, you can take a look to [this](https://escarpmentlabs.com/blogs/resources/crop-pray-count-yeast-counting-guide) link, where the procedure to count the yeast cells is illustrated.

 In the standard procedure, one has a $5\times 5$ grid and one counts the alive cells and the death ones, where one can distinguish the cells thanks to the Trypan Blu which will color the death cells.